ekomsSavior/rogue/README.md

 ### **License**
 This project is released for educational purposes only.
 Users assume all responsibility for legal compliance.

-### **Disclaimer**
+### ** EXTREME WARNING DISCLAIMER**
 ```
+THE FILE ENCRYPTION PAYLOAD (fileransom.py) IS DESTRUCTIVE SOFTWARE.
+It PERMANENTLY REMOVES ORIGINAL FILES during encryption.
+Files are only recoverable with the correct password.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-The author assumes no liability for misuse or damage caused by this software.
+The author assumes NO LIABILITY for data loss, misuse, or damage caused by this software.

+Users must:
-Users must obtain proper authorization before use.
+1. Obtain proper authorization before use
+2. Only use in isolated test environments
+3. Maintain backups of all important data
+4. Assume full responsibility for encryption password management

+Unauthorized use of this software, particularly the file encryption capabilities,
+may constitute computer fraud, data theft, or ransomware attacks under applicable laws.
 ```

 ![rogue](https://github.com/user-attachments/assets/d8c0e482-efa0-4f43-86dc-bf8e15505520)

 ---
 *Last Updated: v3.0 | For authorized security testing only*
+**⚠️ FILE ENCRYPTION: Use with extreme caution in isolated environments only**